0xch4z/selectr/README.md

 ## Key-path notation

 Key-path notation is a simple format for describing how to traverse data structures.
 It's very similar to C languages, but with limitations.
-See the reference for more information.
+See the [reference document](docs/key-path-notation.md) for more information.

 ## Usage